csyben/PYRO-NN-Layers/README.rst

     config.gpu_options.allow_growth = True
     # ------------------ Call Layers ------------------
     with tf.Session(config=config) as sess:
+        ...

 2. The memory consuming operators like 3D cone-beam projection and back-projection have a so called hardware_interp flag.
 This means that the interpolation for both operators are either done by the CUDA texture or based on software interpolation.
-To use the CUDA texture, and thus have a fast hardware_interpinterpolation, the input data need to be copied into a new CUDA array, thus consuming the double amount of memory.
+To use the CUDA texture, and thus have a fast hardware_interpolation, the input data need to be copied into a new CUDA array, thus consuming the double amount of memory.
 In the case of large data or deeper networks it could be favorable to switch to the software interpolation mode.
 In this case the actual Tensorflow pointer can directly be used in the kernel without any duplication of the data.
 The downside is that the interpolation takes nearly 10 times longer.